jacobbli/trip-cost-calculator-app/README.md

 ## Questions/thoughts ##
-A lot of bad coding habits/practices in the code right now, such as no comments and that one very long function.
+A lot of bad coding habits/practices in the code right now, such as no comments and one very long function.
 Also noticed that the spacing of each line changed after I uploaded the files.
 I'll work on changing these in future commits.

 ## Credits ##
 * Jacob Lee - [wonton-noodles](https://github.com/wonton-noodles)